ComputationalCryoEM/ASPIRE-Python/README.md

 # ASPIRE - Algorithms for Single Particle Reconstruction

-This is the Python version to substitute the [Matlab ASPIRE](https://github.com/PrincetonUniversity/aspire) which was initiated as a private repository in 2013 and opened to public in 2019.
+This is the Python version to supersede the [Matlab ASPIRE](https://github.com/PrincetonUniversity/aspire).

 Our project aims to develop mathematical theory, improved algorithms, and open source software for 3-D molecular structure determination using cryo-EM.